taskany-inc/taskany/README.md

 # Taskany

-The simplest productive tools for teams.
-Love your job again.
+The simplest tools for the team productivity.
+Love your job again ❤️

 ## Stack